i-shivamsoni/airdrop-archive/_posts/fundamentals/2024-12-23-Airdrop-Terminology-Glossary.md

 ### HODL

-A popular term meaning to “hold on for dear life.”
+A popular term meaning to "hold on for dear life."
 Many projects reward long-term holders with airdrops.

 ### Liquidity Provider

 Users who supply assets to decentralized exchanges or DeFi protocols are known as liquidity providers.
-They’re often rewarded with airdrops for their contributions.
+They're often rewarded with airdrops for their contributions.

 ### Lockdrop

 In a lockdrop, users lock their tokens for a set period and receive new tokens in return.
-It’s a way to show commitment to a project and earn airdrops.
+It's a way to show commitment to a project and earn airdrops.

 ### Retroactive Airdrop